sumandeb/SingleCell/README.md

 #### Cloning of Dinosaur
 ------------------------
 https://www.khanacademy.org/science/high-school-biology/hs-molecular-genetics/hs-biotechnology/v/clone-dinosaurs
-   -- **Suppose the entire DNA of a dinosaur has been cloned, then what would be the next steps for it to be fully born as a baby dino?**

 > Cloning is possible.
 Dolly the sheep was the first animal to be cloned, and there are many other examples.
 However, it would be incredibly difficult--if not nearly impossible--to clone a dinosaur.
 >